-The Doctor of Sacred Theology (S.T.D.) degree in Sacred Theology is the highest degree awarded by the School of Divinity of the Collegium Augustinianum.
+The Doctor of Sacred Theology (S.T.D.) degree in Christian Theology is the highest degree awarded by the Faculty of Theology of the Collegium Augustinianum.
 In order to pursue this degree, the student must first hold the Licentiate degree in Sacred Theology.
 This degree may be pursued by clergy or lay people.
 This degree is focused on advanced research in theology toward the writing of a doctoral dissertation that must be an original contribution to the study of theology.
 The doctoral dissertation may be on any topic in theology.
 The dissertation may be written and submitted in English, Spanish, Italian, French, German or Dutch, depending upon the competency and permission of the supervising professor.
 The doctoral program usually takes between two to four years to complete depending upon the student's progress.

-The Licentiate in Sacred Theology (S.T.L.) degree in Sacred Theology is a graduate degree in theology, which may be pursued by clerics or postulants for Holy Orders.
+The Licentiate in Sacred Theology (S.T.L.) degree in Christian Theology is a graduate degree in theology, which may be pursued by clerics or postulants for Holy Orders.
 The Licentiate degree usually requires two years: The first years consists of supervised research, and the second year consists in supervised writing of the thesis.
 In addition to the thesis, students are also required to complete a comprehensive examination, consisting of oral and written parts.
 One of three specializations may be declared: 1) Historical Theology, 2) Patristic Theology and 3) Systematic Theology.

 UNDERGRADUATE DEGREES IN THEOLOGY AND PHILOSOPHY

-The Bachelor of Sacred Theology (S.T.B.) degree in Theology is an undergraduate degree in theology, which may be pursued by postulants for Holy Orders.
+The Bachelor of Sacred Theology (S.T.B.) degree in Christian Theology is an undergraduate degree in theology, which may be pursued by postulants for Holy Orders.
 In order to pursue this degree, one must already possess a Bachelor of Arts degree (B.A.) , or possess the Bachelor of Philosophy (Ph.B.) degree.
 This degree provides foundation in theological sources and it requires a minimum of eight papers and a Baccalaureate thesis at the end of three years.
 Advanced standing can be awarded by the Dean for students with university background.

-The Bachelor of Philosophy (Ph.B.) degree in Philosophy is an undergraduate degree in philosophy, which may be pursued by postulants for Holy Orders who do not hold a Bachelor of Arts (B.A.) degree, or who require philosophical preparation for the study of theology.
+The Bachelor of Philosophy (Ph.B.) degree in Christian Philosophy is an undergraduate degree in philosophy, which may be pursued by postulants for Holy Orders who do not hold a Bachelor of Arts (B.A.) degree, or who require philosophical preparation for the study of theology.